-Thanks to the collaboration with the famous designer Philippe Starck, Kartell has significantly contributed to its corporate development and, indeed, to that of design in general.
+The collaboration with the famous designer Philippe Starck has significantly contributed to Kartell’s corporate development and, indeed, to that of design in general.

-In 2007 the museum was enlarged; three new rooms were added to the existing16 which were dedicated to the production of the latest years, from 2000 onwards.
+In 2007 the museum was enlarged; three new rooms were added to the existing 16 and were dedicated to the production of the latest years, from 2000 onwards.

 TO FIND OUT MORE